Susan and Tom Bosold, Father Sebastian and Father Vincent strive

 Father Vincent met Tom and Susan Bosold on pilgrimage to St. Peter's Basilica in Rome, Italy and the three stayed in touch.

-In the remote villages Father Vincent especially expresses his pastoral devotion to the children, ill and elderly as poverty is prevalent with only a dirt farm type of subsistence.
-He arranges for or transports those to healthcare for treatment of malaria and other scourges if he has the funds to pay and has been alerted before it is too late
+In the remote villages, poverty is prevalent with only a dirt farm type of subsistence.
+Father Vincent arranges for or transports those to healthcare for treatment of malaria and other scourges if he has the funds to pay and has been alerted before it is too late.

 Father Sebastian grew up in Uganda from a family of seven children.
 He lost his mother to lymphoma at a young age and strived to follow a faith-filled life similar to hers.
 He is now at parish in San Diego, California.